Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/readme.txt

   includes/modules/pages/product_music_info/jscript_ajax_updater.php
   includes/modules/sideboxes/YOUR_TEMPLATE/dynamic_price_updater_sidebox.php
   includes/templates/YOUR_TEMPLATE/sideboxes/tpl_dynamic_price_updater_sidebox.php
+  includes/templates/YOUR_TEMPLATE/jscript/jscript_jquery.min.dpu.php

   dpu_ajax.php has been removed from the fileset as far as necessary code.
-After all files are in the place provided it may be removed from the server.
+After all files are in the place provided it may be removed from the server. it is expected that to support use of the ZC zcJS ajax process, that includes/templates/YOUR_TEMPLATE/jscript/ contains
+    the file jscript_framework.php that can be found in includes/templates/template_default/jscript/ it is also expected that your template loads a version of jQuery preferably 1.12.0 or above. jscript_jquery.min.dpu.php is provided to remotely load jQuery 1.12.4 if a form of jQuery has not yet been loaded when the file is executed.

 4. Log in to your webshop's admin panel, and the module will install automatically.
 There are no seperate sql files needed.
 5. Installation is now complete.